SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/secret-handling/README.md

   --data '{"foo": "bar"}'
 ```

-You can learn the `FUNCTION_URL` on your cluster be inspecting virtual services in the Function namespace
+You can learn the `FUNCTION_URL` on your cluster by inspecting virtual services in the Function Namespace.
 ```shell
 kubectl get vs
 ```